-A. Disciplinary Charges for Misconduct Involving a Member of the Public and an Officer
+C. Disciplinary Charges for Misconduct Involving a Member of the Public

-- Pursuant to MD Code, Public Safety, § 3-105, upon completing a misconduct investigation involving a member of the public and an officer, regardless of whether the complaint originated from an internal or external source, the PSAU shall forward the case investigative file, including recommendations and/or draft charging documents to the BCACC. - Prior to forwarding the investigative file to the BCACC, the JHPD Discipline Review Panel (DRP) shall convene to review the investigation recommendations and provide recommended disciplinary findings and/or approve draft charging documents based on JHPD Directive #353, Disciplinary Matrix. - The recommended disciplinary finding and/or draft charging documents from the DRP shall be forwarded to the BCACC. - NOTE: The BCACC is not in any way bound by the DRP's recommendations. - Pursuant to MD, Public Safety, § 3-105, the BCACC reviews each investigation and determines if the accused officer will be administratively charged or not administratively charged.
-If it determines that the officer should be charged, the BCACC will recommend discipline in accordance with the Statewide Police Disciplinary Matrix. - In addition, under MD Code, Public Safety, § 3-105, the BCACC may review BWC footage, authorize that an officer be called to appear before their committee (the officer may be accompanied by a representative, at their own cost), require additional investigations, and issue subpoenas.
+- Pursuant to MD Code, Public Safety, § 3-104, upon completing a misconduct investigation involving a member of the public and an officer, regardless of whether the complaint originated from an internal or external source, PSAU shall forward the case investigative file, including recommendations and draft charging documents, to the ACC. - The PSAU Investigator assigned to the investigation shall assist the ACC and provide all information and material requested. - Prior to forwarding the investigative file to the ACC, the JHPD DRP shall convene to review the investigation recommendations and provide recommended disciplinary findings and approve draft charging documents - The recommended disciplinary findings and draft charging documents from the DRP shall be forwarded to the ACC. - o NOTE: The ACC is not in any way bound by the DRP's recommendations. - Pursuant to MD Code, Public Safety, § 3-104, the ACC reviews each investigation and determines if the accused officer will be administratively charged or not administratively charged.
+If it determines that the officer should be charged, the ACC will recommend discipline in accordance with the Disciplinary Matrix. - In addition, under MD Code, Public Safety, § 3-104, the ACC may review BWC footage, authorize that an officer be called to appear before their committee (the officer may be accompanied by a representative, at their own cost), require additional investigations, and issue subpoenas. - Pursuant to MD Code, Public Safety, § 3-104, when the ACC determines that an officer should be administratively charged, it will issue a written opinion describing in detail its findings, determinations, and recommendations and will forward the written opinion to the Chief of Police, the officer, and the complainant.

-- The PSAU investigator assigned to the investigation shall assist the BCACC and provide all information and material requested. - Pursuant to MD Code, Public Safety, § 3-105, when the BCACC determines that an officer should be administratively charged, it will issue a written opinion describing in detail its findings, determinations, and recommendations and will forward the written opinion to the Chief of Police, the officer, and the complainant.
+D. Charges for Misconduct Not Involving a Member of the Public

-B. Charges for Misconduct Not Involving a Member of the Public
+For all PSAU investigations of misconduct that do not involve a member of the public and an officer, the Executive Director of PSAU will review the investigative report for accuracy and completeness and forward the report to the DRP for it to recommend whether to administratively charge the JHPD officer.

-For all PSAU investigations of misconduct that do not involve a member of the public and an officer, the director of the PSAU will review the investigative report for accuracy and completeness and forward the report to the DRP to recommend whether to administratively charge the JHPD officer.
+• The DRP shall convene to review the investigative file in its entirety.

-- The DRP shall convene to review the investigative file in its entirety. - If the DRP decides that the officer should be administratively charged, the DRP shall prepare draft charging documents and recommend appropriate discipline based on the Statewide Police Disciplinary Matrix. - The DRP will forward their recommendations and/or draft charging documents to the Chief of Police who will make the final determination as to whether to administratively charge the officer and discipline under the Statewide Police Disciplinary Matrix
+- If the DRP decides that the officer should be administratively charged, the DRP shall prepare draft charging documents and recommend appropriate discipline based on the Disciplinary Matrix. - The DRP will forward its recommendations and draft charging documents to the Chief of Police, who will make the final determination as to whether to administratively charge the officer and discipline them under the Disciplinary Matrix.

-C. Offer of Discipline
+E. Offer of Discipline

-- In accordance with MD Code, Public Safety, § 3-105, within 15 days after the BCACC issues an administrative charge against an officer, (or if not involving a member of the public and an officer, the Chief of Police determines findings and discipline) the Chief of Police shall offer discipline to the officer in accordance with the Directive #353, Police Disciplinary Matrix. - o The Chief of Police may offer the same discipline that was recommended by the BCACC or a higher degree of discipline within the applicable range of the disciplinary matrix but may not deviate below the discipline recommended by the BCACC. - o If the officer accepts the Chief of Police's offer of discipline, that discipline shall be imposed. - o If the officer does not accept the Chief' of Police's offer of discipline, then the matter shall be referred to a trial board.
+- In accordance with MD Code, Public Safety, § 3-105, within 15 days after the ACC issues an administrative charge against an officer (or, if not involving a member of the public and an officer, the Chief of Police determines findings and discipline), the Chief of Police shall offer discipline to the officer in accordance with the Disciplinary Matrix. - o The Chief of Police may offer the same discipline that was recommended by the ACC or a higher degree of discipline within the applicable range of the Disciplinary Matrix but may not deviate below the discipline recommended by the ACC. - o If the officer accepts the Chief of Police's offer of discipline, that discipline shall be imposed. - o If the officer does not accept the Chief of Police's offer of discipline, then the matter shall be referred to a trial board.

-D. Trial Boards (CALEA 26.1.6)
+F. Trial Boards (CALEA 26.1.6)